Phillies rally past M's in 9th

 An out later, Valencia blasted a 431-foot homer into the second deck in left field make it 3-3.
 It was Valencia's eighth home run of the season.

+"We won, so great," said Leiter, who allowed four runs on nine hits in five innings.
+"Really, the goal as a starting pitcher is to try to keep the team in the game as long as you can."

-The Phillies answered in the third, as Knapp reached on an infield single and No. 9 hitter Ty Kelly, a former Mariners farmhand, hit a two-run homer to right field.
+The Phillies answered in the third, as Knapp reached on an infield single and No. 9 hitter Kelly hit a two-run homer to right field.
 It was Kelly's first home run of the season and the second of his major league career.

 Philadelphia wasn't done, as Daniel Nava and Freddy Galvis hit back-to-back singles.
 A one-out walk to Joseph loaded the bases.

-NOTES: The Mariners announced LHP Drew Smyly, who has not pitched this season, will undergo Tommy John surgery next week and miss approximately 12-15 months. ...
+NOTES: Phillies RF Aaron Altherr doubled in the first inning to extend his hitting streak to 10 games. ...
+Mariners RHP Felix Hernandez moved into 50th place in major league history in strikeouts with 2,297, surpassing Dwight Gooden (2,293). ...
+Seattle completed a 5-4 homestand, winning the first five games and losing the last four. ...
+The Mariners announced LHP Drew Smyly, who hasn't pitched this season, will undergo Tommy John surgery next week and miss approximately 12-15 months. ...
 The Phillies and Mariners are both idle Thursday.
 Philadelphia opens a three-game series Friday in New York against the Mets.
 RHP Ben Lively (1-2, 3.90 ERA) is scheduled to start for the Phillies.
 The Mariners head to Anaheim for three-game series against the Los Angeles Angels.
 RHP Sam Gaviglio (3-2, 3.38) is set to start the opener Friday.